 - WordPress offers full accessibility for disabled visitors that need screen readers to consume the content of your site.
 Squarespace’s site and most sites that are created on the platform can’t be considered fully accessible and cannot be modified to improve their accessibility.

 - WordPress offers unlimited pages and contributors while Squarespace offers up to 20 pages and only two contributors on their Personal plan or you can upgrade to add more.

-And you are still questioning why you should choose WordPress vs Squarespace, check out our other article called “Why WordPress?” that gives you some other reasons to consider.
+And if you are still questioning why you should choose WordPress vs Squarespace, check out our other article below that gives you some other reasons to consider.